Integration of semidirect product Lie 2-algebras: Integrating semidirect product Lie 2-algebras

-\begin{rmk} Lie's II and III theorems hold for crossed modules.
-Given a crossed module of Lie algebras $\h$, there is a unique crossed module of Lie groups $\HH=(H_1, H_0, t, \Phi)$ such that its differentiation is $\h$ and $H_i$'s are connected and simply connected.
-We call $\HH$ the simply connected integration of $\h$.
+\begin{rmk} Lie's II and III theorems hold for crossed modules, thus strict Lie 2-algebras.
+Given a crossed module of Lie algebras $\h$, theoretically, there is a unique crossed module of Lie groups $\HH=(H_1, H_0, t, \Phi)$ such that its differentiation is $\h$ and $H_i$'s are connected and simply connected.
+We call $\HH$ the {\bf simply connected integration} of $\h$.
+In Theorem \ref{thm:semidirect product of strict} and Remark \ref{cor:cm group}, we explicitly constructed the integration of a semidirect product Lie 2-algebra under a strict morphism.

 Moreover, given any crossed module of Lie groups $\G$ whose differentiation is $\g$, a morphism of crossed module of Lie algebras $(\psi_1,\psi_0):\h\longrightarrow \g$ can be integrated to a morphism of crossed module of Lie groups $(\Psi_1,\Psi_0):\HH\longrightarrow\G$ where $\HH$ is the simply connected integration of $\h$.
 See \cite{noohi:morphism} for more details about the integration of morphisms of crossed modules. \end{rmk}